Ferranupf/Unity-Demos-for-IS-U137996-195659/README.md

 1.Here you have two versions of the same Practice, the first one is broken beyond repair as I tried to write code without looking anything up, only posted here as a testimony for how far could I go before failing.

 2.The second Version is the one to Submit, it's done following the guide provided here https://www.raywenderlich.com/4180875-introduction-to-unity-scripting-part-1#toc-anchor-008 and currently it's all functioning exept the part where you change the HayMachine's Color.
+(It has compile errors due to fire effects added as an afterthought)

+3.The Third folder is a cleaner and more serious version without any fire effects, already built so I can play and test it a little.

 Thats All,
 thank you for taking the time to read all this text-wall